BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 end
 ```

 The header indicates that the new struct is called `Point`.
 The body defines the **attributes** or **fields** of the struct.
-The `Point` struct has two attributes: `x` and `y`.
+The `Point` struct has two fields: `x` and `y`.
 As a noun, “AT-trib-ute” is pronounced with emphasis on the first syllable, as opposed to “a-TRIB-ute”, which is a verb.

 Defining a type named Point creates a datatype object: